-In today’s Her Business Story we interview Danielle Haig, the female founder behind DH Coaching & Consulting.
-Danielle is also a partner in a high-end project management construction maintenance company called ACS Ltd. She is a true multi-passionate female entrepreneur!
+In today’s Her Business Story we interview Dannielle Haig, the female founder behind DH Coaching & Consulting.
+Dannielle is also a partner in a high-end project management construction maintenance company called ACS Ltd. She is a true multi-passionate female entrepreneur!

 DH Coaching & Consulting uses a variety of techniques and skills to enable both you and your organisation to achieve goals more effectively and efficiently.